tute/talk-welcoming-people/README.md

 African-Americans for the “fundamental injustice, cruelty, brutality, and inhumanity of slavery”.

-Slavery is not over, but it certainly is less frequent, and now it's easier to fight against.
-A step forward.

 **And I remembered women’s suffrage**

 Women's right to vote proponents had to change collective consciousness once.
 Now many countries have had female presidents for years.

 There are still other rights to pursue, but women’s vote is today as significant as any other person in society.
 A step forward.

 **And I remembered same-sex marriage**

-In the US, same-sex marriage went from a “we don’t talk about that” discourse to federal law in a few years.

 **And I remembered salary gaps**

-I remembered some real colleagues living real lives earning real salaries, telling me they would be fine getting a pay cut if that made the organizations they worked for more fair to everyone and sustainable as a whole.

-Implementing open salaries may be a step forward against salary gaps.

-They all were (and are) political changes that seemed impossible to discuss while they were not yet obtained, and afterwards they were broadly embraced by society, government, and even supranational organizations.

-How does that happen?
-Does the majority of society switch opinions at roughly the same time?
+Which is more of an ongoing discussion.

 ## Common knowledge